Evidence-based Legionella Control MeasuresUpdated November 22, 2024

 2. Properly test for Legionella to validate your program.

-3. Adjust your control measures based on the Legionella test results, then go back to number 2.
+4. Adjust your control measures based on test results, then go back to number 2.

 Do you think this is a reasonable approach?
 If not, what criteria do you use for ensuring Legionella control measures are evidence-based?
 Please comment below.